charlottejin95/Click_through_rate_prediction/README.md

 # Click-Through Rate Prediction

-This project tackles the **Click-Through Rate (CTR) Prediction** problem using machine learning, specifically the **XGBoost classifier, Wide and Deep Neural Network**.
+This project tackles the **Click-Through Rate (CTR) Prediction** problem using machine learning, specifically the **XGBoost classifier, Wide and Deep Neural Network, Deep Factorization Machine (DeepFM)**.
 The dataset comes from the [Kaggle CTR Prediction Competition](https://www.kaggle.com/c/avazu-ctr-prediction/overview) sponsored by **Avazu**, which provides ad click logs over 10 days.
 The objective is to **predict the probability** that a mobile ad will be clicked.

 ## Dataset